Nearshoring vs. Offshoring vs. Onshoring: When, Which and Why?

 To protect your business, you need to establish trustful and long-lasting relationships.
 While building your remote team, make sure you hire self-directed workers.
 In the book Rework, Basecamp calls an employee like this a “manager of one.”
-Divide your workflow so that every member of your team has their own specific area to work on.
+Divide your workflow so that every member of your team has its own specific area to work on.
 Make sure each of them can self-direct their work and won’t require constant attention and approval.

 The Pros And Cons of Nearshoring Teams

 A lot of CEOs have second thoughts about outsourcing software development.
 If you run a startup or a small company and want to give outsourcing a try, before breaking into offshoring, you might like the idea of nearshoring.

 Benefit from Geographical Proximity

 The geographical proximity allows less expensive trips and more frequent face-to-face meetings.
 Don’t underestimate the power of in-person communication.
 It can increase the output of your teamwork and help mitigate sudden expenses that cause confusion and surprises down the line.
 The possibility to collaborate in real-time reduces the chances of misunderstanding during the workflow.

 Closer Cultural Compatibility